AdobeDocs/experience-manager-64.en/help/sites-developing/spa-ssr.md

 * **SEO:** Is SSR still actually required for your site to be properly indexed by the search engines that bring traffic?
 Keep in mind that the main search engine crawlers now evaluate JS.
 * **Page Speed:** Does SSR provide a measurable speed improvement in real-life environments and add to the overall user experience?

-Only when one of these two questions are answered with a clear "yes" for your project does Adobe recommend implementing SSR.
-The following sections describe how to do this using Adobe I/O.
+Only when one at least one of these two questions are answered with a clear "yes" for your project does Adobe recommend implementing SSR.
+The following sections describe how to do this using Adobe I/O Runtime.

 ## Adobe I/O Runtime {#adobe-io-runtime}